Find Affordable College Courses

 $10,020 Average Tuition & Fees

 Cochran School of Nursing ranked #8 on this year’s Best Value Nursing Schools in New York list.
-Located in the large suburb of Yonkers, Cochran School of Nursing is a private not-for-profit college with a small student population.
+Located in the suburb of Yonkers, Cochran School of Nursing is a private not-for-profit school with a fairly small student population.

 The average tuition and fees for an in-state undergraduate at Cochran School of Nursing are $10,020 a year.
 While working on their degree, nursing majors at Cochran School of Nursing accumulate an average of around $26,219 in student debt.